(Because of the sad news of Tom Petty’s passing, I updated this article about his four decades of success.)

 Tom Petty seemed to fully understand the situation.
 So he decided to re-form his original band from Florida, “Mudcrutch”.
 With charts and airplay not mattering anymore, why not?
 Mudcrutch (still a crazy name) allowed Petty to do something that’s a mix of Country Rock, Americana, and The Heartbreakers own sound.
 The band included guitarist Mike Campbell and keyboardist Benmont Tench, making it three-fifths of the band we’ve loved for decades.

 The first Mudcrutch album was released in 2008, and Mudcrutch 2 in 2016.
 I’m partial to the second album, which has quite a few high-quality Tom Petty originals.
 But there’s at least one don’t miss song on the first album “Crystal River”.

 Four decades on, and Tom Petty kept producing excellent songs no matter what the musical landscape threw at him.
 He never did back down.

 Tom Petty & The Heartbreakers had just completed a summer tour that celebrated their 40th Anniversary.
 Then, on October 2nd, 2017, Tom Petty died at the age of 66.
 It was later determined that he died of an accidental overdose of pain killers he’d been taking for a broken hip.
 A major loss, too sad for words.
-He’ll be greatly missed.
+He’s greatly missed.